The Bakken & Bæck Oslo Guide

 Bakken & Bæck’s choice coffee supplier Supreme Roastworks is a micro roastery, coffee bean hunter, coffee shop and the 2015 World Brewers Cup Champion.
 For high-quality coffee in wood & bare-brick surroundings, multi-award winning Tim Wendelboe is your guy (try the Cappuccino Al Freddo!).

 Throw some culture into the mix by visiting one of the Stockfleths coffee chains, a 120 year old Norwegian brand name focused on serving up an experience as well as a damn good cup of coffee.
 1960’s furnished Fuglen is a must-visit, a coffee bar concept that has branched out to Tokyo.
 For locals brews, check out Java.
-Coffee not your cup of tea?

 Whatever you call it, make it a good one.